fluxcd/community/PROCESS.md

 It is important for contributors to be and stay active to set an example and show commitment to the project.
 Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.

-Inactivity is to be defined by the [flux2 maintainers] team.
+Inactivity is to be defined by the [core maintainers] team.

 Consequences of being inactive include: